Man accused of Facebook video killing said he 'just snapped'

-CLEVELAND (AP) - In a rambling video, Steve Stephens said, "I snapped, I just snapped."
-But as the manhunt dragged on Monday for the man accused of posting Facebook footage of himself killing a retiree, police were unable to explain what set him off.
+CLEVELAND, Ohio - In a rambling video, Steve Stephens said, "I snapped, I just snapped."
+But as the manhunt dragged on Tuesday for the man accused of posting Facebook footage of himself killing a retiree, police were still unable to explain what set him off.

 In the video, Stephens blamed a former girlfriend he had lived with, saying he woke up last week and "couldn't take it anymore."
 But in a statement Monday, the woman shed little light on what might have gone wrong and said Stephens was good to her and her children.